Agoric/documentation/main/ertp/ERTP-Guide/IssuersAndMints.md

 ![Issuer methods](issuer.svg)

-An `issuer` maps minted digital assets to their location in a `purse` or `payment`.
+Behind the scenes, an `issuer` maps minted digital assets to their location in a `purse` or `payment`.
 An `issuer` verifies, moves, and manipulates digital assets.
 Its special admin facet is a `mint` which it has a one-to-one relationship with.
 Only a `mint` can issue new digital assets.

 An `issuer` also has a one-to-one relationship with a `brand`.
-So, if our `brand`'s alleged name (for human reference) is *quatloos*, only the `issuer` in the one-to-one relationship with the quatloos `brand`
+So, if our `brand` is *quatloos*, only the `issuer` in the one-to-one relationship with the quatloos `brand`
 can:
 - Create a new empty `purse` that can store quatloos.
 - Manipulate a `payment` in quatloos to be claimed, split, combined, burned, or have its amount gotten.
-- Use the operations in its associated `amountMath` on an `amount` of quatloos.

 The issuer cannot mint new amounts, but it can create empty purses and payments.
 The issuer should be obtained from a trusted source and then relied upon as the authority as to whether an untrusted payment is valid.

-`issuer` objects have 13 API commands.
+`issuer` objects have 13 methods.
 4 return information about an `issuer`, 1 creates a new `issuer`, 1 creates a new `purse`, and 7 which actually operate on their `payment` object argument.